MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Enable-AzureBatchComputeNodeScheduling.md

 ## DESCRIPTION
 The **Enable-AzureBatchComputeNodeScheduling** cmdlet enables task scheduling on the specified compute node.
-A compute node is an azure_2 virtual machine dedicated to a specific application workload.
+A compute node is an Azure virtual machine dedicated to a specific application workload.

 ## EXAMPLES